avocado-framework/avocado/docs/source/guides/user/chapters/results.rst

 Results Specification
 =====================

-On a machine that executed tests, job results are available under ``[job-results]/job-[timestamp]-[short job ID]``, where ``logdir`` is the configured Avocado logs directory (see the data dir plugin), and the directory name includes a timestamp, such as ``job-2014-08-12T15.44-565e8de``.
+On a machine that executed Avocado, job results are available under ``[job-results]/job-[timestamp]-[short job ID]``, where ``logdir`` is the configured Avocado logs directory (see the data dir plugin), and the directory name includes a timestamp, such as ``job-2021-09-28T14.21-e0775d9``.
 A typical results directory structure can be seen below ::

-    $HOME/avocado/job-results/job-2014-08-13T00.45-4a92bc0/
+    $HOME/avocado/job-results/job-2021-09-28T14.21-e0775d9/
+    ├── avocado.core.DEBUG
     ├── id
     ├── jobdata
     │   ├── args.json